Random quotients of mapping class groups are quasi-isometrically rigid

-Section \ref{sec:qusiiso_of_HHG} we show that a self-quasi-isometry of a hierarchically hyperbolic space, satisfying certain properties (which are Assumption \eqref{ass1} - \eqref{ass6}), induce an automorphism of a certain graph, which encodes the intersections of certain maximal quasiflats (see Lemma \ref{lem:automorphism_of_frakS_G}).
+In Section \ref{sec:qusiiso_of_HHG} we show that a self-quasi-isometry of a hierarchically hyperbolic group satisfying certain properties, namely Assumption \eqref{ass1} - \eqref{ass6}, induces an automorphism of a certain graph, encoding the intersections of certain maximal quasiflats (see Proposition \ref{lem:automorphism_of_frakS_G}).
 Then in Section \ref{sec:qirigid} we specialise this to those large translation quotients of mapping class groups with a suitable HHG structure (see Convention \ref{conv:surface-inherited}).
 We relate the graph from Proposition \ref{lem:automorphism_of_frakS_G} to $\CSN$, and use the combinatorial rigidity results from Section \ref{sec:combrig} to produce an element of $\MCG/N$ whose left-multiplication is within finite distance from a given quasi-isometry.
 This proves Theorem \ref{thmintro:qi} (see Theorem \ref{thm:qirigid}).

-We conclude the paper with Section \ref{sec:algrig}, where we use quasi-isometric rigidity and some tools from \cite{Commensurating} about acylindrical actions on hyperbolic spaces to show that any automorphism between finite index subgroups of $\MCG/N$ is the restriction of the conjugation by a unique element $\ov g\in\MCG/N$ (see Theorem \ref{thm:Out} for the existence of such an element, and Lemma \ref{lem:aut_inj} for the uniqueness).
+In Section \ref{sec:algrig} we combine quasi-isometric rigidity and some tools from \cite{Commensurating} about acylindrical actions on hyperbolic spaces to show that any automorphism between finite index subgroups of $\MCG/N$ is the restriction of the conjugation by a unique element $\ov g\in\MCG/N$ (see Theorem \ref{thm:Out} for the existence of such an element, and Lemma \ref{lem:aut_inj} for the uniqueness).
 Therefore, the outer automorphism group of $\MCG/N$, as well as its abstract commensurator, are the smallest possible, as clarified in Corollaries \ref{cor:outmcg} and \ref{cor:commmcg}.
 This proves the two parts of Theorem \ref{thmintro:alg}.